hack3rs.ca network-security

 Feb 25 09:14:20 lab sshd[1444]: Failed password for invalid user test from 198.51.100.44 port 52966 ssh2

-$ why-it-matters: A baseline is not only prevention.
-You also need simple operational checks that confirm telemetry exists and can show common abuse patterns like brute-force attempts.
+$ why-it-matters: A baseline is not only prevention controls.
+You also need operational checks that confirm telemetry exists and shows expected patterns.
+This confirms SSH logging is working and surfaces brute-force attempts before they succeed.

 common-mistakes-and-failure-modes